Best Delonghi Coffee Machines

 • Coffeelink smartphone app

-You don’t even have to touch the touch screen, literally get out your smart phone, open the app, choose your coffee from the images on the app – or create a new one – and then press the prepare button on your smart phone.
+You don’t even have to touch the touch screen, just get out your smart phone, open the app, choose your coffee from the images on the app – or create a new one – and then press the prepare button on your smart phone.
 Sadly, the app doesn’t have the technology to get a cup out of the cupboard and place it on the drip tray, so you’re going to have to do that bit yourself.

 The Bean Adapt technology is interesting too.
-The idea, essentially, is that the machine intelligently dials in the bean for you, with the information you feed it about the beans you’re utilizing and how the shot looks and flavors.
+The idea, essentially, is that the machine intelligently dials in the bean for you, with the information you feed it about the beans you’re utilizing and how the shot looks and tastes.

 You have a shade card sheet to hold up against your beans so you can tell the app if the beans you’re using are light, medium, medium-dark or dark roasted, you can tell the app if you’re utilizing 100% Arabica, or a Arabica/Robusta blend.
-You can save your coffee by name in the app, and then ask the app to dial in for you, basically, by clicking the edit icon & clicking the “start” button.
+You can save your coffee by name in the app, and then ask the app to dial in for you, simply, by clicking the edit icon & clicking the “start” button.

 Check Price – Amazon UK

-When I say manual espresso machines, what I’m referring to are traditional semi automatic or “pump” espresso machines.
+When I say manual espresso coffee machines, what I’m referring to are traditional semi automatic or “pump” espresso machines.

 If you don’t, what you may end up with is a boatload of frustration, and an eBay listing ;-).